 With wrong sides together (right sides out), serge around the outside edge in either a matching, complementing, or contrasting color of thread, your choice!

 Step 6: Use and Wash…or give away!

 Use these burp cloths often and wash them to death!
 They will absorb better after each wash!
-Or make to give away as baby gifts!
+Or make a few DIY Burp cloths to give away as baby gifts!